FLUOVIAL 19F NMR & Machine Learning Platform

 Thus our FLUOVIAL platform combines:

-• a Machine Learning software to automate analysis of 19F NMR datasets.
+- a Machine Learning software for an automated analysis of 19F NMR datasets.

 Interested in detecting fluorinated compounds, characterising, quantifying and identifying them on your samples ?